 To sign into ArcGIS Online click on this link: http://ucdireland.maps.arcgis.com

 Type in your Username and Password and click on Sign In

 Your Username will need to be set up by IT Services in UCD

 For students, access to ArcGIS Online may be requested through your school to IT Services.

-Researchers and academics can request a username for ArcGIS Online by sending a request by email to email@example.com
+Researchers and academics can request a username for ArcGIS Online by submitting a request via the Get Help link on UCD's IT Support Hub page https://fujitsuireland.service-now.com/itucd